Like every great fisherman, Pemberton Fish Finder owner Brad Knowles likes to get there early.

 Spud Valley Sports, Also the set of online fishing show Friday Night Flies.

 And that is the real value of a professional guide.
 Certainly, they provide the insight and help you develop the skills needed to catch big fish, but even if the fishing is slow the boys will show you how to really enjoy the magic of just being outside, slowing life down, focusing on the flow of a river and partaking in an activity as old as civilization itself.
-Fish on.

 The Pemberton Fish Finder crew can find excellent fishing in the Whistler area any time of the year.
 Check out their YouTube channel for more fishing videos and book your Whistler fishing holiday at Whistler.com